yerobalg/go-crud-mvc/README.md

 - MySQL v8.0.30

 # Installation
-- Copy .env.example file, fill the database credential, then rename the file to .env
+- Make a Copy of .env.example file in current directory, fill the database credential, then rename the file to .env
 - Run server with `go run main.go`